DonGateley/UWW/README.md

 I can see their use, for example, with blockchain or other crypto technologies where consistency, reliability and utility of meaning is important.

-Canonical phase space transformations (Hamiltonian) between universal phase space points can be thought of or applied as services if you have common coin and a common map.
+Canonical Hamiltonian phase space transformations between universal phase space points can be thought of or applied as services if you have common coin and a common map.
 That can't be a burdensome process though.
 Transform decompositions and optimizations must abound.
+Arithmetic must be quick.

 Smartphones (and other systems) should have a Cain1 = CainEvent(CainXform1) system call that returns an immutable token, type CAINEVENT, in Cain1 for an event representing a transformation of the current approximate coordinate of the device in Cain space.
 A CAINEVENT and a CAIN are the same object except that a CAIN cannot be made into a CAINEVENT, CAINEVENTS are immutable and are the same as a measurement.
-A CAIN has the three standard components of a phase space measurement: p, position Q, momentum vector and t, time. p q and t are the only things in a CAIN.
-Large integers suggest themselves for representation.
+A CAIN has the three standard components of a Hamiltonian phase space measurement: p, position Q, momentum vector and t, time. p q and t are the only things in a CAIN.
+More complex objects can grow around them.
+Units will be Planck length and time.
+Finer is futile.
+Large integers suggest themselves for internal representation.
 How large?
-There are 4.35E60 Planck units of time since the big bang.
-The size of the visible universe is 5.5E61 Planck units of length.
+There are 4.35E60 Planck units of time since the big bang, fits in a double int.
+The size of the visible universe is 5.5E61 Planck units of length, also fits in a double int.
 There are 3+6+1 = 10 individual pieces of information.
 If double ints are used that's 640 bits of entropy.
 The future range of time is 4600 times the current age of the universe.
-The range of addressable space outside the visible universe is 364 times its size.
+The range of addressable space outside the visible universe is 364 times its size down to the Planck length where it becomes physically pointless to go any further.
 This should be adequate and sufficient and even allows for the use of speedy residue arithmetic for + and *.
+I don't remember what the best mutually prime factors of two integers is and whether that's big enough.

 Instantiations of type CAINXFORM can hold any standard canonical phase space transformation and they can be composed as